din/compose/README.md

 > ❗️ Don't forget to mark your `router` as `@ObservedObject` if you're going to observe its `path` or any other properties directly inside the SwiftUI View of the component.

----

 #### `RouterView`

 `RouterView` doesn't expose any configuration because its purpose is to present the children content.
-It is

----

 #### `RoutableView`